-Visit SLO CAL staff may take actions on issues that meet the criteria listed below, are consistent with the Public Policy Platform or that Visit SLO CAL has taken prior positions that establish a guiding precedent for future actions.
+• Visit SLO CAL staff may take action on issues prior to a vote by the Executive Committee if that issue: meets the criteria listed below, is consistent with the Public Policy Platform, or Visit SLO CAL has taken a prior position that established a guiding precedent for future actions.
+If the timeline for taking action on the issue allows the item to be presented to the Executive Committee at a regularly scheduled meeting, the Visit SLO CAL staff should wait to allow for their vote.
 Any formal actions taken shall be reported out by the President & CEO and/or Director of Community Engagement and Advocacy at the following Executive Committee and Board of Directors meetings.